Mohamedmagdy220/iVolve-OTJ-/k8s/lab22-persistant-storage-setuo-for-app-logging/REEDME.md

 - A running Kubernetes cluster (Minikube, K3s, EKS, etc.).
 - kubectl configured to access the cluster.
 - SSH access to worker nodes (if using hostPath).
+- in this lab i used (1vm for master node , 2vms for worker nodes)

 ## 📂 Step 1: Prepare the Host Directory
 On the two worker nodes where logs will be stored: